abinit/abinit/doc/tutorial/gwr1.md

 -->

-At this point, the calculation should have completed, and we can have a look at the KS band structure to locate the position of the band edges.
+At this point, the calculation should have completed, and we can have a look at the KS band structure to find the position of the band edges.

 !!! tip